Frequently Asked Questions

 Character Badges Sets

-Q: How many children is the Character Badges Starter Se, and the Character Badges Complete Set designed for?
+Q: How many children is the Character Badges Base Set designed for?

-Q: I ordered my Character Badges set for multiple children.
-Why don't I receive multiple Consequence Charts?
+Q: I ordered Character Badges sets for multiple children.
+Why don't I receive multiple Consequence Charts and Rewards Charts?

 A: Every parent is different in their training preferences.
-Some may want to use the same Consequence Chart for multiple children, while others may want one for each child.
-Since the Consequence Chart is able to be used for multiple children, we only package one with each Character Badges set.
-However, additional Consequence Charts may be purchased separately if desired.
+Most parents will use the same Consequence Chart and Rewards Chart for multiple children, while others may want one for each child.
+Since the Consequence Chart and Rewards Chart are able to be used for multiple children, we only package one with each Character Badges Base Set.
+However, additional charts may be purchased separately if desired.

 Q: How are Character Coins awarded?

 A: Whenever your child fills a row of star stickers in their Rewards Sticker Book they earn a Character Coin.
 There are 6 empty spaces in each row.
 A full row of green star stickers earns them a green 5¢ coin.
 A full row of blue star stickers earns them a blue 10¢ coin.
 And a full row of purple star stickers earns them a purple 25¢ coin.
 These fun coins can be saved and turned in for any of the rewards listed on the Rewards Chart.